in28minutes/in28minutes.github.io/_posts/2017-01-29-spring-boot-autoconfiguration-top20.md

 Above log statements are good examples of `Spring Boot Auto Configuration` in action.

-As soon as we added in Spring Boot Starter Web as a dependency in our project, Spring Boot Autoconfiguration sees that Spring MVC is on the classpath.
+As soon as we added in the Spring Boot Starter Web as a dependency in our project, Spring Boot Autoconfiguration sees that Spring MVC is on the classpath.
 It autoconfigures dispatcherServlet, a default error page and webjars.

 If you add Spring Boot Data JPA Starter, you will see that Spring Boot Auto Configuration auto configures a datasource and an Entity Manager.